Theta-Dev/ConstructionWand/README.md

 ## Modes
 There are four wand tiers: Stone, Iron, Diamond and Infinity.

 **Default mode:** Extends your build on the side facing you.
 Maximum number of blocks depends on wand tier.
-SHIFT+Scroll to change the placement mode (Horizontal, Vertical, Top/Bottom, No lock).
+SHIFT+scroll to change the placement mode (Horizontal, Vertical, North/South, East/West, No lock).

 **Angel mode:** Places a block on the opposite side of the block (or row of blocks) you are facing.
 Maximum distance depends on wand tier.
 Right click empty space to place a block in midair (similar to angel blocks, hence the name).
 To do that, you'll need to have the block you want to place in your offhand.
 You can't place a block in midair if you've fallen more than 10 blocks deep (no easy rescue tool from falling into the void).